lindonroberts/academic-website/content/authors/admin/_index.md

 - (Dec-21) I will be speaking about [convex-constrained DFO](http://arxiv.org/abs/2111.05443) at [WoMBaT](https://wombat.mocao.org/) and [AustMS 2021](https://austms.org.au/event/austms-2021/).
 - (Nov-21) I am lead organizer for the [Workshop on the Intersections of Computation and Optimisation](https://maths.anu.edu.au/news-events/events/workshop-intersections-computation-and-optimisations) on 22-25 November at ANU.
 This is the first such workshop, a new initiative of the AustMS special interest group [MoCaO](https://www.mocao.org/).
 - (Nov-21) New paper out, [*Model-Based Derivative-Free Methods for Convex-Constrained Optimization*](http://arxiv.org/abs/2111.05443) with [Matthew Hough](https://www.math.uwaterloo.ca/~mhough/) (University of Waterloo), where we show how use interpolation in general convex sets to do model-based derivative-free optimization.
 You can now download the new version 1.3 of [DFO-LS](https://github.com/numericalalgorithmsgroup/dfols) which can now solve problems with general convex constraints!
-- (Oct-21) I will be speaking about large-scale DFO at the [INFORMS Annual Meeting](https://www.informs.org/Meetings-Conferences/INFORMS-Conference-Calendar/2021-INFORMS-Annual-Meeting), as well as organising two sessions on DFO.

 [News archive]({{< ref "news/archive.md" >}})